brianc/node-pg-copy-streams/README.md

 ## changelog

+### version 5.1.1 - published 2020-07-21

+Bugfix release handling a corner case when an empty stream is piped into copy-from

+- fix copy-from.js handling of an empty source

 ### version 5.1.0 - published 2020-06-07

 This version adds a Duplex stream implementation of the PostgreSQL copyBoth mode described on https://www.postgresql.org/docs/9.6/protocol-flow.html.
 This mode opens the possibility of dealing with replication and logical decoding scenarios.